Latest News

 Who We Are

-Edgewater Residents for Responsible Development is a 501c4 association of neighbors who support a responsible approach to development on Edgewater’s Broadway Business District rooted in community input and sound planning – not the whim of the marketplace or policy priorities from Downtown.
-We are composed of thousands of people in Edgewater who oppose the City’s proposal for a radical upzoning of the entirety of Broadway without any study, planning or input from affected residents and businesses.
-We support a Win-Win Roadmap for the Broadway Business District.
+Edgewater Residents for Responsible Development is a 501c4 association of residents and small businesses who oppose the City’s proposal for radical upzoning of 2.6 miles of Broadway with no study, planning or input from affected residents and businesses.

-The Win-Win Roadmap for future development includes the following elements:
+Our Win-Win Roadmap for future development on Broadway includes the following elements:

 A Master Plan for the revitalization of the historic heart of the Broadway Business District at Bryn Mawr and Hollywood; Policies that preserve Broadway’s architectural diversity, heritage buildings, and affordability;